heroku/heroku-labs-old/README.md

     would make a good tester, and what features you are interested in.

-Viewing the particular experimental addons a particular app has enabled.
-Note that '--app' is an optional argument; when not provided, the context of the current application is assumed (same patterns as with most other Heroku commands), if a context is missing, a friendly error message is displayed.
+Viewing the particular features a particular app has enabled.
+Note that '--app' is an optional argument; when not provided, the context of the current application is assumed (same pattern as with most other Heroku commands), if a context is missing, a friendly error message is displayed.

     $ heroku labs --app myapp
     Foo
     Bar

-    'heroku labs:info [addon]' to see the details of an addon 'heroku labs:enable [addon] --app myapp' to enable an addon 'heroku labs:disable [addon] --app myapp' to disable an addon
+    'heroku labs:info feature' to see the details of a feature 'heroku labs:enable feature --app myapp' to enable a feature 'heroku labs:disable feature --app myapp' to disable a feature

-Viewing the details of a particular experimental addon.
+Viewing the details of a particular feature.
 This command does not require an application context.

     $ heroku labs:info Bar
     Details: http://addons.heroku.com/bar
     Docs: http://devcenter.heroku.com/articles/bar (username/password)
     Support: support@bar.com

-Enabling a particular experimental addon for a particular app.
-Note that '--app' is an optional argument; when not provided, the context of the current application is assumed (same patterns as with most other Heroku commands), if a context is missing, a friendly error message is displayed.
+Enabling a particular feature for a particular app.
+Note that '--app' is an optional argument; when not provided, the context of the current application is assumed (same pattern as with most other Heroku commands), if a context is missing, a friendly error message is displayed.

     $ heroku labs:enable Bar --app myapp
     Enabled bar for myapp